Attractive kidney-shaped occasional table made of yellowwood - antique

 Description

 An attractive kidney-shaped occasional table made of satin, with a segmented top and inlaid frieze, featuring a practical drawer flanked by ormolu, elevated on slender cabriolet legs with brass sabot caps.
-This stunning occasional / lamp table has been maintained in excellent condition at all times — ready to be placed in your home.
+This stunning occasional / lamp table is in excellent condition at all times — ready to be placed in your home.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese word *barocco* — meaning an irregularly developed pearl.
+Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
+Notable and interesting are antique products in Rococo and Louis XV styles.
+Next is Baroque, whose name derives from the Portuguese "barocco" — meaning an irregularly developed pearl.
 These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Unique materials were selectively used to emphasize the grandeur of these items.

 Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-During this period, there was also an interest in mythology and antiquity, so supports and legs often took animal forms.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, with moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.

-Lion’s paws, eagle heads — these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
-This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that each country perceived furniture production differently, so each style had its own unique character in a given nation.
-This is especially crucial when searching for a luxurious antique that fits your interior.
+Lion’s paws and eagle heads are common motifs in Renaissance style furniture.
+Currently, many global brands reproduce such furniture inspired by Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
-And ultimately, this is crucial from the buyer’s perspective, as the market is flooded with many forgeries.
-Luxury Products brand provides a certificate confirming the product’s compliance with the actual description and photo.
-We have at your disposal art appraisers, historians, and experts from around the world.
+Ultimately, this is crucial for buyers, as many counterfeits circulate on the market.
+Luxury Products brand provides a certificate confirming the product’s compliance with the actual description and photos.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details